Constructive analysis of the Navier-Stokes equation: Main theorem

 \subsection{step 1: proof of local existence of solutions at each time step}

 The proof of step i) is in two substeps.
-First we prove a contraction property on the domain $[l-1,l]\times {\mathbf R}^n$ for the series $(v^{\rho,k,l}_i)_k,\leq i\leq n$ with
+First we prove a contraction property on the domain $[l-1,l]\times {\mathbf R}^n$ for the series $(v^{\rho,k,l}_i)_k,~1\leq i\leq n$ with

-for a fixed time step $l$ where we assume that $\mathbf{v}^{\rho,l-1}(l-1,.)\in C^{1,2}_b\cap H^2$ at the $l$th time step.
+for a fixed time step $l$ where we assume that $\mathbf{v}^{\rho,l-1}(l-1,.)\in C^{2}_b\cap H^2$ at the $l$th time step.
 In a first substep we construct an iteration in $C^{1,2}_b\left([l-1,l]\times {\mathbb R}^n\right)$ which is not an iteration in a Banach space.
 However, it is useful to have classical representations of approximating solutions in order to do some estimates.
-The limit function is H\"{o}lder continuous if we have have a certain decay at infinity.
-Therefore, in a second substep of this first step we show that we have a certain decay at spatial infinity such that we can use one of the method a) (in case $n=3$ with Hilbert space theory, i.e., showing convergence of the series $v^{r,\rho,k,l}_i$ in the Hilbert space $H^2$, or showing convergence of the series $v^{r,\rho,k,l}_i$ in with respect to $H^{s,p}$ Banach spaces in the general case ) or the even more elementary method b) (where $n$ is an arbitrary dimension $n$) in order to prove the existence of a local fixed point.
+The limit function is in $H^2$ (resp. $H^{2,p}$ for higher dimensions $n$) and therefore H\"{o}lder continuous.
+Therefore, in a second substep of this first step we show that we have a certain decay at spatial infinity such that we can use one of the method a) (in case $n=3$ with Hilbert space theory, i.e., showing convergence of the series $v^{r,\rho,k,l}_i$ in the Hilbert space $H^2$, or showing convergence of the series $v^{r,\rho,k,l}_i$ in with respect to $H^{s,p}$ Banach spaces in the case of general dimension $n$ ) or the even more elementary method b) (where $n$ is an arbitrary dimension) in order to prove the existence of a local fixed point.
 The method c) of the introduction is considered in a subsequent paper- it becomes important if one considers the Navier-Stokes equation on manifolds. \begin{rem} Note that the argument of this first step is local.
 We establish some property for the function $\mathbf{v}^{\rho,l}$ assuming that some property holds for the function $\mathbf{v}^{\rho,l-1}(l-1,.)$ of the previous time step which serves as initial data for the $l$th time step, i.e., $\mathbf{v}^{\rho,l}(l-1,.)=\mathbf{v}^{\rho,l-1}(l-1,.)$.
 This means that the argument here is about local existence at an arbitrary time step $l$.
 The global existence (induction over $l$) is then considered with the introduction of the function ${\mathbf r}$ in the third step of this proof. \end{rem} For $l\geq 1$ assume that $\mathbf{v}^{\rho,l-1}(l-1,.)$ has been computed, i.e., the initial data of equation (\ref{Navlerayl}) have been computed, and assume that for all $1\leq i\leq n$

 for some constant $C^{l-1}_{0},~C^{l-1}_{1},~C^{l-1}_{0,2},~C^{l-1}_{1,2}$ which are given from the previous time step $l-1$.
 In order to get estimates on Hilbert spaces $H^{2}$ we use an inductive assumption for the $H^{2}$-norm, i.e. we assume that